Examples

 pipeline.input_pandas("table_name", df)

-# wait for the pipeline to finish and shutdown
+# wait for the pipeline to finish and stop

 pipeline.wait_for_completion(True)